What to Wear Running in the Rain

 Running Jackets

 The go-to companion for rainy weather, wearing the right coat can make or break your trip outdoors – and running jackets are no different.
-Made to be water and windproof to keep you dry, arm, and on the move, look out for running jackets with features like taped seams, reflective taping, ventilation to keep you from overheating and moisture-wicking, quick-drying fabrics.
-Find the best running jacket for you.
+Made to be water and windproof to keep you dry, warm, and on the move, look out for running jackets with features like taped seams, reflective taping, ventilation to keep you from overheating and moisture-wicking, quick-drying fabrics.

 Running Caps and Hats